Riya-Lunagariya/BCG-Data-Science-Analytics-Virtual-Experience-Program/README.md

 Bonus: how much money could the client save with the use of the model?

 Task 4: Findings and recommendations
-The client wants a quick update on the progress of the project.

-For task 4, develop an abstract slide synthesising all the findings from the project so far.

-A few things to think about for this abstract include:

 What is the most important number or metric to share with the client?
 How much detail should you go into, especially with the technical details of your work?